Animals in the wild

 Our Work

 We work to stop bears being cruelly exploited in bear-baiting – an inhumane bloodsport where bears, unable to defend themselves, battle against trained dogs for entertainment.
-In rural Pakistan, large crowds gather to watch bears battle groups of trained dogs.
-The bears are captured and forced to endure immense pain even before they fight, with their canine teeth broken, muzzles painfully pierced with nose rings and claws often removed.

 Hundreds of thousands of wild animals across the world are taken away from natural habitats, forced into captivity and subjected to abuse, both mentally and physically, in the name of entertainment and profit.
-Sadly, many tourists who love animals may actually contribute to animal suffering because they are unaware of this hidden cruelty.

 Our team of experts spend so much time writing valuable blog posts.
 They pour their heart, soul and knowledge to present the best facts with the readers.
-Check out our blog section and know more about wildlife.
+Check out our blog section and learn more about wildlife.

 Elephant Rides at Amer Fort